|

 which would wash away corruption and ensure that the lowly and meek inherited

+the earth.
 Moreover, the coming “saints’ paradise” was to be built not on clerical

 book-learning and authority but on direct experience, “experimental knowledge of